sarahjones123/nGenue_docs/docs/features.md

  - toc
 ---

-# Key features of nGenue
+# Key features and benefits of nGenue

+Below are the key features of nGenue:

 - **Customer Management**
    nGenue offers a centralized customer relationship management (CRM) module, enabling businesses to track customer data, manage accounts, and ensure personalized service.
 It also helps with contract management and customer communication.